 The ripe, red fruit and often lighter body and silky tannins of a Pinot Noir or a medium-bodied Merlot will work well with the smooth character and cocoa butter components of milk chocolate, a creamy chocolate mousse or chocolate accented cheesecake.
 Riesling, Muscat or the range of notable dessert wines tend to also hold up quite well to the mild mouthfeel and integrated profile of milk chocolate.
 Also, consider a sparkling wine or Champagne for pairing with milk chocolate dipped strawberries.
 The bright acidity and fusion of bubbles bring out the intense fruit flavors and chocolate accents particularly well.
 When in doubt, go with a classic.
 The rich textures, fresh fruit factors, hints of chocolate and sweet profile of Ruby Port makes it a no-brainer for pairing with many kinds of milk and dark chocolate choices.

 Dark or bittersweet chocolates, with higher cacao content (by definition dark chocolate contains a minimum of 35% cocoa solids) call for a wine that offers a fuller body, robust aromas and intense flavor sketches with bold fruit and perhaps its own smidge of indigenous chocolatey nuances.
 Zinfandels with their dense fruit, energetic spice, and often higher alcohol levels enjoy a long legacy of handling dark chocolate delights exceptionally well.
-Case in point, California's notable wine growing region of Lodi, places a high priority on Zinfandel and chocolate pairings in their annual Wine & Chocolate weekends.
+Case in point, California's notable wine growing region of Lodi, places a high priority on Zinfandel and chocolate pairings in their annual Wine and Chocolate weekends.
 The bold structure of Cabernet Sauvignon and full-bodied profile often wearing juicy black fruit and noticeably defined tannin makes a natural pairing for the decidedly drier style of darker chocolate-themes.
 Also, consider a Pinot Noir or a Merlot to handle dark chocolate around the 55% cocoa mark.
 Banyuls, a fortified favorite from Southern France, may present the ultimate in wine and dark chocolate pairings.

 The full-bodied flavors often hosting their own chocolate nuances, thanks to the Grenache grapes, mirror the palate textures of dark chocolate and produce a sensational pairing synergy that's hard to beat.
 Along the fortified themes, give a Tawny or Vintage Port a try to offer a well-weighted, complementary character to a dark chocolate dessert or truffle.

 If you are looking for an easy and inexpensive, Do-it-Yourself way to experiment with wine and chocolate pairings, simply picking up a few bars of Green and Black's premium chocolate is a good way to start.
 By taking a "mix and match" approach to finding your own personal palate preferences you'll gain "hands-on" knowledge of which wines really complement which chocolate combinations.
 By opening eight bars of Green & Black's chocolate along with a few bottles of wine we were able to take each chocolate through a series of wine pairings to see which combinations rose to the top.
-This is just a starting point, the combinations could be almost limitless when you start to shake up not only varietals but vintages and producers with the more than a dozen chocolate bars made by Green & Black's.
+This is just a starting point, the combinations could be almost limitless when you start to shake up not only varietals but vintages and producers with the more than a dozen chocolate bars made by Green and Black's.

-Milk Chocolate: Port, Madeira, Vin Santo, Pinot Noir, Merlot, Gewurztraminer, some sweeter styles of sparkling wine
+- Milk chocolate: Port, Madeira, Vin Santo, Pinot Noir, Merlot, Gewurztraminer, some sweeter styles of sparkling wine

-Dark Chocolate: Port, PX Sherry, Banyuls, Zinfandel, Cabernet Sauvignon, Merlot
+- Dark chocolate: Port, PX Sherry, Banyuls, Zinfandel, Cabernet Sauvignon, Merlot

-Chocolate with Sea Salt: Salt amps up flavors, so opt for either end of the wine spectrum with a white wine pick like a sweet-styled Late Harvest Gewürztraminer or a fruit-driven, food-friendly Zinfandel or even a Malmsey Madeira for a fortified find.
+- Chocolate with sea salt: Salt amps up flavors, so opt for either end of the wine spectrum with a white wine pick like a sweet-styled Late Harvest Gewürztraminer or a fruit-driven, food-friendly Zinfandel or even a Malmsey Madeira for a fortified find.

-Chocolate with Nuts (including peanut butter cups!): Madeira, tawny Port, PX or Oloroso Sherry
+- Chocolate with nuts (including peanut butter cups!): Madeira, tawny Port, PX or Oloroso Sherry

-Chocolate with Berries: Banyuls, sparkling wines, Brachetto d'Acqui, Moscato d'Asti, ruby Port
+- Chocolate with berries: Banyuls, sparkling wines, Brachetto d'Acqui, Moscato d'Asti, ruby Port

-Chocolate with Caramel: Madeira, Tawny Port, PX Sherry, Vin Santo, Muscat de Beaumes-de-Venise, sweet sparkling wines
+- Chocolate with caramel: Madeira, Tawny Port, PX Sherry, Vin Santo, Muscat de Beaumes-de-Venise, sweet sparkling wines

-Chocolate Cake: Banyuls, Madeira, Port, PX Sherry, Vin Santo, Shiraz
+- Chocolate cake: Banyuls, Madeira, Port, PX Sherry, Vin Santo, Shiraz

 Personal palate profiles vary from person to person and a wine and chocolate partnership that works well for one palate may not find favor with the next.
 While both wine and chocolate often share a significant fan base, the two are not necessarily palate allies from the start.
 However, with a bit of flexibility and delicious experimentation, you are sure to find remarkable wine and chocolate pairings that find the balance and seamless synergy of a well-paired union.